Palm oil business is very profitable in Nigeria because many people use palm oil both domestically and industrially.

 The palm kernel oil, however, is used for soap making, as a source of glycerine, for manufacturing margarine, cooking fats and for making lubricants.

-The residue obtained after extraction of oil is called kernel cake, which is useful in livestock feed production.
+The residue got after extraction of oil is called kernel cake, which is useful in livestock feed production.

 The midribs and rachis of oil palm are used for making brooms and roofing materials.